mercure-imaging/mercure/docs/usage/index.rst

 User Management
 ---------------

-Users can be created, modified, and deleted on the "Users" page.
+Users can be created, modified, and deleted on the "Settings > Users" page.
 There are two types of users: Normal users, who can view the configuration and status but not change any settings, and administrators, who have full access.
 Users with administration rights are indicated by an icon with a shield in the user list.
 Users can also be added to permission groups.
 Permission groups are not yet used for anything, but they will be used in future mercure versions to provide granular access control.

 .. image:: /images/ui/users.png
    :width: 550px